Homeless shelter: Community attitudes

 Community attitude towards homeless shelters varies widely, but one study found that older people, men, homeowners and all people making larger incomes were often averse to the concept of homeless shelters in general.
 Calgary neighborhoods recognize the need for shelters, but many do not want to situate a shelter near their own homes.
 A similar response came from residents in Oahu.
-In communities such as Portland, Oregon, where the weather can be quite harsh, there is an extensive network of supporters.
-These operate an informal restaurant, the "Sisters of the Road" cafe, which supports both homeless shelter residents and also some unsheltered persons.
+In communities such as Portland, Oregon, where weather can be harsh and municipal politics tend to be highly liberal, there is high grassroots support for shelters.
 At the opposite end of the spectrum, jurisdictions such as Santa Barbara, California feature ongoing disputes in an often highly adversarial mode.
 Disputes have occasionally escalated to such schemes as re-arranging benches on city sidewalks to discourage panhandlers.
 In another 2011 incident, an eight unit supportive housing project which had been approved was called back onto city council agenda the following week in order to allow approximately 35 public comments pro and con, despite the fact that the measure had just been approved.

 There have at times been concerns raised about the transmission of diseases in the homeless population housed in shelters, although public health professionals contend that such concerns are inflated.
 In addition, a study published in 2014 conducted in Marseille, France found that respiratory illnesses in homeless shelters were not significantly different from the general population.
 In addition, during the peak influenza months, the shelter occupants did not test positive for the flu virus and the researchers hypothesize that being isolated from others may have been the reason they were virus-free.
-However, outbreaks of tuberculosis in have been reported occurring in shelters within three large Ohio cities in the 1990s.
+However, outbreaks of tuberculosis have been reported occurring in shelters within three large Ohio cities in the 1990s.

 A question has been raised as just how much money donated to the charities that run the shelters actually gets to the homeless people and the required services.
 In many cases, there is a large overhead in administrative costs, which compromise the money for their homeless clients.